 Introduction

-This course is the full Part II course, often referred to as Single-Subject Pathology, and consists of lecture courses in two options from the five on offer (note that a combination of (A) and (E) is prohibited) – (A) Cancer and Genetic Diseases, (B) Immunology, (C) Microbiology and Parasitology, (D) Virology and (E) Dynamics of Infectious Diseases - a research project in one option and several days of organised data-handling and discussion sessions.
+A research project in one module and several days of organised data-handling and discussion sessions.
 A major element of NST Part II Pathology is the research project in which the student joins in the work and intellectual environment of an active research group for about half of the year.
-Students nominate one of the two options as the "first choice" option, and the project is carried out in this option.
+Students nominate two of their four modules as the "first choice" and "second choice" modules for their project to be based; we try to allocate all students to the first choice (depending on availability).
 For the medical or veterinary student, the project offers a unique insight into the scientific basis of human and animal medicine; for the natural scientist it offers the opportunity to apply cellular and molecular sciences to health problems.
 The research project offers valuable experience for those wishing to develop a career in medical research and has proved to be one of the main attractions of the Part II Pathology course.

-A summary of the Department's research interests is given in the Department's Biennial Report, which can be consulted in the library.
-In addition, you can follow this link to the research interests of most of our laboratories: Cellular Molecular Pathology; Immunology; Microbiology and Parasitology; Molecular Histopathology; Virology; and the Cambridge Infectious Diseases Consortium (who offer projects in the Dynamics of Infectious Diseases option).
+You can follow this link to the research interests of most of our laboratories: Cellular Molecular Pathology; Immunology; Microbiology and Parasitology; Molecular Histopathology; Virology; and the Cambridge Infectious Diseases Consortium (who offer projects in the Dynamics of Infectious Diseases option).
 The research project is a very important part of the course.
 It is a real research project, carried out in an authentic, vocational environment, and the student gets a different kind of insight into the subject and contact with staff than is possible in a formal teaching environment.
 The amount of time spent on project work is up to the student – some devote much of their time to it, others less.

 Eligibility